ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 This is because most of the features in the output $$y$$ is already present in the input and there is a only a small part in the form of the residual $$f(x)$$ capturing all the features in the input.

-Here the **residual** refers to the minute changes that occur to the inputs as one traverses down the network as opposed to the whole feature itself.
+Here, the **residual** refers to the *minute changes* that occur to the inputs as one traverses down the network as opposed to the whole feature itself.

 Consider the layers below taken from a several layer deep neural network.